 25“There will be signs in the sun, moon and stars.
 On the earth, nations will be in anguish and perplexity at the roaring and tossing of the sea.
 26People will faint from terror, apprehensive of what is coming on the world, for the heavenly bodies will be shaken.
 27At that time they will see the Son of Man coming in a cloud with power and great glory.
 28When these things begin to take place, stand up and lift up your heads, because your redemption is drawing near.”
 29He told them this parable: “Look at the fig tree and all the trees.
 30When they sprout leaves, you can see for yourselves and know that summer is near.
 31Even so, when you see these things happening, you know that the kingdom of God is near (Luke 21:25-31).

-In Luke 21, Jesus shared prophetically with His disciples about things that will happen in the future, a talk that has become known as the Olivet Discourse.
-This talk by Jesus is also in Matthew 24 and Mark 13.
-Matthew writes that the conversation took place on the Mount of Olives (Matthew 24:3), hence the name Olivet Discourse.
+In His talk in Luke 21, Jesus shared prophetically with His disciples concerning things of the future, an address that has become known as the Olivet Discourse, also found in Matthew 24 and Mark 13.
+Matthew writes that the conversation took place on the Mount of Olives (Matthew 24:3), hence the name the Olivet Discourse.

-For us to understand the verses in this passage concerning the Parable of the Fig Tree (verses 29-36), it will be helpful to have some context.
-The preceding verses of this chapter in Luke have given us a dark picture of the destruction of Jerusalem and the dispersion of the Jewish people for the last 1,900 years.
-Interspersed in the chapter are various prophetic verses about the last days at the end of the age culminating in the return of Christ (Luke 21:8-11 and also verses 25 to 36).
-There will be signs in the sun, moon, and stars, and on the earth whole nations will be in anguish.
-The people of the nations will be perplexed because of the problems and situations that leave the human race with no answers to the stressful situations with which they are confronted (v.
+To understand the verses concerning the Parable of the Fig Tree (vs. 29-36), we need to look at the context.
+The preceding verses of this chapter in Luke give us a prophetic word of the destruction of Jerusalem and the dispersion of the Jewish people for the last 1,900 years.
+Jesus also talked about the last days of this evil age culminating in the return of Christ (Luke 21:8-11 and also verses 25 to 36).
+There will be signs in the sun, moon, and stars, and whole nations will be in anguish on the earth.
+The people of the nations will be perplexed because of the problems and situations that leave the human race with no answers to the stressful situations they are confronted with (v.
 25).
-Jesus said that their anguish and perplexity was due to the “roaring and tossing of the sea.”
+Jesus said that their anguish and perplexity were due to the “roaring and tossing of the sea.”
 This phraseology is often a picture of unrest and riots among people: "Woe to the many nations that rage—they rage like the raging sea!
 Woe to the peoples who roar—they roar like the roaring of great waters!"
 (Isaiah 17:12).
-Whatever is happening on earth will cause men to “faint from terror” (Luke 21:26).
+Whatever happens on earth will cause men to “faint from terror” (Luke 21:26).
 The English New International Version uses the word faint to translate the Greek word Apopsychō.
 This Greek word means:

 To depart life.
-To expire, die, breathe out one’s life; to faint, swoon, and pass out.
-This word could refer to the heart losing courage and dying to fear (Luke 21:26), or it could mean literal fainting in the face of awesome and terrible events.
+To expire, die, breathe out one's life; to faint, swoon, and pass out.
+This word could refer to the heart losing courage and dying to fear (Luke 21:26), or it could mean literal fainting in the face of extraordinary and terrible events.
 The Scriptures describe a time so devastating that people will be overwhelmed with terror and acutely distressed by the dreadful spectacles around them.
-They will suffer emotional and psychological devastation in anticipation of what is coming upon the earth because they are unprepared to face the coming of God.

 Many will be deceived by the Antichrist, the world leader who will require all those living to receive a mark on their hands or foreheads, thus enabling them to buy or sell (Revelation 13:16-17).
-Those who accept this mark will be those who will hide in terror at the coming of the Lord.
+Those who accept this mark will hide in terror at the coming of the Lord.
 The Scriptures warn of eternal punishment for those carried along by Antichrist’s deception:

 9A third angel followed them and said in a loud voice: "If anyone worships the beast and his image and receives his mark on the forehead or on the hand, 10he, too, will drink of the wine of God's fury, which has been poured full strength into the cup of his wrath.
 He will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11And the smoke of their torment rises for ever and ever.
 There is no rest day or night for those who worship the beast and his image, or for anyone who receives the mark of his name."
 12This calls for patient endurance on the part of the saints who obey God's commandments and remain faithful to Jesus (Revelation 14:9-12).

-It is in the context of the things that are happening on earth that we will now look at Luke 21:29-36 and try to understand what Jesus is saying with the Parable of the Fig Tree.
+In the context of the things prophesied to happen on earth, we will now look at Luke 21:29-36 and try to understand what Jesus is saying with the Parable of the Fig Tree.

 The Parable of the Fig Tree